Did you know that Christmas is the perfect time to learn Korean?

 Just don’t waste this holiday and the opportunities it brings: Make it a point to get some Korean into your system, along with all the luscious hams, cheeses and wine you scarf down this year.

 That said, let’s check out some K-films you might want to see this holiday season.

 Ho!
 Ho!
 Ho!
 7 Korean Movies to Snuggle Up to This Christmas

-Several of the movies below are conveniently available on streaming sites, and others are linked to online stores where you can purchase the DVD.
+You may be able to find some of the movies below on convenient online streaming sites, and others are linked to online stores where you can check for the availability of the DVD.
 Just a reminder: Always check to make sure the DVDs you buy are region-compatible with your player.
 Otherwise you could be in for a not-so-happy holiday surprise!

 Nope, this isn’t about some hugely anticipated annual sales event in August that rivals Black Friday.
 This is something else entirely.

 Jung-won (Han Suk-kyu) is a mid-30s photographer who spends his days in his humble studio.
 At a time when Instagram isn’t even yet a thing, he deals with the whole range of picture needs—from blowing up a pic of one’s crush, to making headshots that will be displayed on funeral altars.
 His days are mundane, blurring one to the next.

 That is, until he meets Da-rim (Shim Eun-ha).
 She’s a sweet traffic constable who comes to his studio to have pictures of traffic violations developed.
 Very quickly, she develops a fondness for him.
 Our male protagonist plays it coy, almost being oblivious to her advances.
 One would be crazy not to fall for Da-rim, it seems, but interestingly enough, Jung-won succeeds in doing just that… at first.